The Unjournal · Pivotal Questions Initiative

 What sparked this workshop

 We recently completed an evaluation of Rethink Priorities' forecasting work on cultured meat production.
-The evaluators noted that while the original forecasts (from 2022) were valuable, the field has evolved: new TEAs have been published, some claiming dramatically lower costs (e.g., Pasitka et al. 2024 at ~$6/lb), while others remain pessimistic.
+The evaluators noted that while the original forecasts (from 2022) were valuable, the field has evolved: new TEAs have been published, some claiming dramatically lower costs (e.g., Pasitka et al. 2024 at ~$13/kg), while others remain pessimistic.
 See our EA Forum post for further discussion.July 2025: "Is cultured meat commercially viable?
 Unjournal's first Pivotal Question" — background on the PQ project, focal questions, and research pipeline.

-What we want to achieve
+What the workshop aimed to achieve

 1. Where do the TEAs actually disagree — and why?